nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 If you want to execute this as a script, just paste all lines into a text file named, say, ``one-neuron.py`` .
-You can then run it from the command line by prefixing the file name with ``python``, or from the Python or ipython prompt, by prefixing it with :py:func:`.run`.
+You can then run it from the command line by prefixing the file name with ``python``, or from the Python or ipython prompt, by prefixing it with :py:func:`.Run`.

 It is possible to collect information of multiple neurons on a single multimeter.
 This does complicate retrieving the information: the data